 Disinfectants containing AHP are highly effective against a wide range of viruses, spores, yeasts, and fungi found in healthcare, including C. diff, MRSA, Norovirus, E. coli, and Pseudomonas aeruginosa.
 This broad-spectrum efficacy has been tested to the latest EN standards and submitted into the Biocidal Products Regulations (BPR) – a standard which all actives and disinfectants need to pass.
 AHP simplifies processes because just one product is needed – using numerous alternative products to provide the same level of performance adds unwanted complexity.

-Products containing AHP can be supplied in ready-to-use and ultra-concentrate formats.
-They can be used at different dilution rates for various applications from daily cleaning to terminal disinfection to offer the right combination of efficacy and economy.
-Depending on the specific formulation, these products are effective against viruses, spores (including C. diff), yeasts and fungi in one minute or less, meeting demand for highly effective products with shorter contact or dwell times.
+Disinfectants with AHP can be supplied in ready-to-use and ultra-concentrate formats.
+Depending on the specific formulation, these are effective against viruses, spores (including C. diff), yeasts and fungi in one minute or less, meeting demand for highly effective products with shorter contact or dwell times.

 AHP degrades to oxygen and water alone shortly after use which helps make formulations containing it safer to use.
 Chlorine-based products are suspected of aggravating asthma and other respiratory problems, and forming chlorine compounds in the atmosphere.
 Another consideration is that some products containing AHP have no safety classification whereas chlorine-based products usually carry a hazard symbol.